architjain/ws-lambda-at-edge/Lab1_Security/README.md

 Create a Lambda function in `us-east-1` region that would add the security headers to all responses from the origin in the CloudFront distribution.

-Choose `Node.js 6.10` runtime and IAM role named `ws-lambda-edge-basic-<UNIQUE_ID>`, which was created by CloudFormation stack in your account, as an execution role of the function.
+Choose `Node.js 6.10` runtime and the IAM role named `ws-lambda-edge-basic-<UNIQUE_ID>`, which was created by CloudFormation stack in your account, as an execution role of the function.
 This will allow pushing logs from your function to CloudWatch Logs.

 Use JavaScript code from [ws-lambda-at-edge-add-security-headers.js](./ws-lambda-at-edge-add-security-headers.js) as a blueprint.